Ioana Ciolacu: Early life

 Ciolacu was born in Iași, Romania.
-Ciolacu is an only child.
+She is an only child.
 Her father is an architect.
 As a young girl, Ciolacu spent her summers in Focșani and in the Romanian countryside.
 In 1992, she enrolled at the Iași Waldorf School, where she got her love for nature, strong ethics, and developed her art drive.
-After graduating from high school, she enrolled at Ion Mincu University of Architecture and Urbanism, Bucharest, where she specialized in Architecture.
+After graduating from high school, she enrolled at Ion Mincu University of Architecture and Urban Planning in Bucharest, where she specialized in Architecture.
 While in her 5th year of study, she decided to switch her career path by enrolling at Bucharest National University of Arts, while continuing to study Architecture.
 She graduated in 2010 as a Junior architect, and in 2011 as a Fashion designer.